 Restricted air supply (no ventilation/wall vent or not incorrectly sized vents or competition for air supply).

 Cooler than normal chimney temperatures (uninsulated chimney, chimneys with an external wall, etc).

 Air supply may be restricted by closing the glass doors, by failing to open the damper wide enough, and the lack of sufficient make-up air to move heated smoke up the chimney rapidly (the longer the smoke’s “residence time” in the flue, the more likely is it that creosote will form).
-A wood stove’s air supply can be limited by closing down the stove damper or air inlets too soon or too much.
-Burning unseasoned wood – because so much energy is used initially just to drive off the water trapped in the cells of the logs– keeps the resulting smoke cooler, than if seasoned wood is used.
-In the case of wood stoves, overloading the firebox with wood in an attempt to get a longer burn time also contributes to creosote buildup.
+A wood stove’s air supply can be limited by closing the stove damper or air inlets too soon or too much.
+Burning unseasoned wood – because so much energy is used initially just to drive off the water trapped in the cells of the logs– keeps the resulting smoke cooler, then if seasoned wood is used.
+In the case of wood stoves, overloading the firebox with wood to get a longer burn time also contributes to creosote buildup.

 The Effect of a Chimney Fire on Your Chimney

 When a chimney fire occurs in a masonry chimney – whether the flue is an older, unlined type or tile lined to meet current safety codes – the high temperatures at which they burn (around 2000°F) can “melt mortar, crack tiles, cause liners to collapse and damage the outer masonry material”.
 Most often, thermal shock occurs and tiles crack and mortar is displaced, which provides a pathway for flames to reach the combustible wood frame of the house.
 This event is extremely dangerous, call 999 immediately.

 Nine Signs that You’ve Had a Chimney Fire